 Capital Resources.
-As of July 4, 2009, we had a consolidated cash balance of \$30.7 million held in both domestic and foreign financial institutions.
-We also have a line of credit, which we can use to finance capital expenditures, and seasonal working capital needs throughout the year.
-The credit agreement is with U.S. Bank, National Association and was amended effective August 11, 2008 to increase the availability for the first half of the fiscal year from \$15 million to \$40 million and the availability for the seasonal overline from \$30 million to \$50 million.
+As of October 3, 2009, we had a consolidated cash balance of \$27.0 million held in both domestic and foreign financial institutions.
+We also have a line of credit, which we can use to finance capital expenditures, and working capital needs throughout the year.
+The credit agreement is with U.S. Bank, National Association and was amended effective October 28, 2009.
+The bank line continues to provide availability of \$40 million for the first half of the fiscal year and a seasonal overline of \$50 million.
 The seasonal overline is in effect from July 1 to December 31 each year.
 Borrowings under the credit agreement are secured by our assets and a pledge of 65% of our ownership interest in our foreign subsidiaries.
-The credit agreement expires on December 31, 2009 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates, and investments.
+The credit agreement expires on December 31, 2011 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates, and investments.
 It also prohibits us from declaring dividends without the bank's prior consent, unless such payment of dividends would not violate any terms of the credit agreement.
-Borrowings bear interest at our option of prime minus 1.0% or LIBOR plus 1.3%.
+Borrowings bear interest at LIBOR plus 2.05%.
 Financial covenants include maintaining a minimum tangible net worth, maintaining a minimum fixed charge cover ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
-As of July 4, 2009: (i) we were in compliance with these covenants, (ii) there were no borrowings under our line of credit, (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement and (iv) there was approximately \$48.9 million available for borrowing under the line of credit.
+As of October 3, 2009: (i) we were in compliance with these covenants, (ii) there were no borrowings under our line of credit, (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement and (iv) there was approximately \$48.9 million available for borrowing under the line of credit.